abdoghazala7/Movies-Dataset/README.md

-# Movies-Dataset
+# Overview :
+### Conducted a thorough analysis of a movies dataset, focusing on addressing specific questions to guide the analysis process, conducted comprehensive data cleaning, visualization, and exploratory data analysis (EDA) on a dataset containing information about movies, Utilized Python libraries such as Pandas, Matplotlib, Numpy and Seaborn to visualize key insights and trends in the data.

-## Here I want to answer 4 questions which are :
+# The questions I want to answer :
 >- What is the most frequent genre in the dataset ?
 >
 >